The first 30 days after a diagnosis — what to do and what can wait

 Everything feels urgent.
 The diagnosis just came through, and suddenly you're supposed to have a complete care plan, financial arrangements, and legal documents ready before dinner.
 Everyone has opinions about what should happen first, and you're still trying to process what you actually heard in the doctor's office.
 The truth is simpler than it feels: almost nothing needs to happen in the next thirty days except the basic breathing through it.

-I say this after watching people my age scramble to solve everything at once after a parent's diagnosis.
-We'd call meetings, hire people, make decisions about housing that we'd regret, and sign papers we barely understood.
-Then we'd have to undo half of it once we'd actually absorbed what was happening.
+I say this after watching people scramble to solve everything at once after a parent's diagnosis.
+They'd call meetings, hire people, make decisions about housing that they'd regret, and sign papers they barely understood.
+Then they'd have to undo half of it once they'd actually absorbed what was happening.
 The smartest people I've known slowed down deliberately in those first thirty days.
 That slowness saved them from mistakes they couldn't unmake.

 The First Few Days